SUNY Oneonta College Observatory

-The SUNY Oneonta College Observatory is an astronomical observatory in Oneonta, New York.
-The observatory is home to the largest optical telescope in New York: a 1-meter (40 inch) Newtonian reflector.
-It is also believed to be the one of the largest telescopes open for public observing east of the Mississippi.
-The telescope was constructed by JMI Telescopes of Lakewood, Colorado.
+The SUNY Oneonta Observatory is an astronomical observatory in Oneonta, New York, home to the state's largest optical telescope and one of the largest publicly open east of the Mississippi, a one-meter (40 inch) Newtonian reflector constructed by JMI Telescopes of Lakewood, Colorado.

 The JMI website quotes the cost of the telescope at $159,000.
-The JMI design is more cost-effective than other telescopes because of its dobsonian mount and optical system.
+The JMI design is more cost-effective than other telescopes because of its Dobsonian mount and optical system.
 SUNY Oneonta acquired the telescope in 2006 for less than $150,000.
 After construction of a new dedicated observatory building, the telescope had a "first light" ceremony on May 30, 2009.

 The observatory is located off the main campus of SUNY Oneonta at the Oneonta College Camp, and contains several instruments.
 There is a 16-inch Meade LX200 Schmidt-Cassegrain telescope (SCT) and a 14-inch Celestron CGE1400 Schmidt-Cassegrain telescope, each housed under separate domes and permanently mounted.
-Also available for observing are two 8-inch Celestron NexStar SCTs, a 10-inch Orion XT10 dobsonian, an 11-inch Celestron CGE1100, and JMI RB-66 reverse binoculars.
+Also available for observing are two 8-inch Celestron NexStar SCTs, a 10-inch Orion XT10 Dobsonian, an 11-inch Celestron CGE1100, and JMI RB-66 reverse binoculars.
 For data acquisition, students can use a research-grade SBIG STL-1001E CCD imaging system, a high-resolution SBIG spectrograph, and a photoelectric photometer.
 The college hosts regular public viewing sessions, generally on designated dates once a month year-round.